 Laurel Bank Park is a beautiful 4.5 hectare parkland close to Toowoomba’s city centre, featuring spectacular manicured gardens, a scented garden, a collection of exotic trees, a playground, picnic area, gazebo and croquet greens.
-With its sublime spring displays and avenues of cherry blossoms, it is most magnificent during Carnival of Flowers each September.
+Beautiful year-round, but known for its sublime spring displays and avenues of cherry blossoms, it is most magnificent during Carnival of Flowers each September.

 The Scented Gardens, are a ‘garden within a garden’ created from ideas presented by the Downs Association of the Blind, and feature fragrant blooms, herbs and shrubs in raised beds.